brnco/ucsb-src-microservices/README.md

 Has 1 dependency for ffmpeg.
 Takes arguments for file(s) to be processed.

+##listen2transfers-qc.py
+This script automatically walks you through the last n days of audio transfers, listening starting at the 1min mark.
+You listen to 1/3 of the total transfers with this.

+Has dependencies for ffplay.

+Has arguments: -t to listen to magnetic tape transfers; -c to lsiten to cylinder transfers; -nj to listen to National Jukebox transfers; -d followed by a number for the number of days back to look, default 7.

 #National Jukebox
 Here's the scripts we use to process materials for the National Jukebox